vectorgrp/sil-kit/docs/configuration/configuration.rst

    * - ``ParticipantName``
      - The name of the simulation participant that joins the |ProductName| simulation.
        Overrides a programmatically defined participant name.

+   * - :ref:`Includes<sec:cfg-participant-includes>`
+     - This can be used to include other participant configuration files.

    * - :ref:`Logging<sec:cfg-participant-logging>`
      - The logger configuration for this participant.